pedrobarbs/ddd-multi-orm-architecture/README.md

     1. Target project 'SemanticArchitecture.DataAccess.EntityFramework'.
     2. Execute 'add-migration migration'.
     3. Execute 'update-database'.
-4. Now you can run it and easily switch between entity and dapper implementations at 'DataAccessGateway' classes.
+4. Now you can run it and easily switch between entity and dapper implementations at the 'DataAccessGateway' classes.

 ![](https://media.giphy.com/media/1AgDC9NuFG3AXgiYrN/giphy.gif)

 5. Enjoy it! ;)